Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Model.md

 If the tests are run many times, with many different resulting random number inputs, these unit tests can now be thought of as property based tests.
 This refers to checking that a function fulfils a property by randomly providing it with values from its input domain, and checking that the resultant outputs fulfil the property.
 This is a strategy which was pioneered in the functional programming language Haskell [7], and is often considered preferable to unit based tests [8].

+The whole set of property based tests we wrote can then be run using the `pytest` command:

+{{< centeredImage
+        src="/assets/content/model/pytest.png"
+        alt="A screenshot of the output of running the pytest command" caption="A screenshot of the output of running the `pytest` command" >}}

 #### Version control and CI/CD

 Having implemented a robust testing strategy, we now had all the building blocks for a continuous integration/continuous development workflow, as shown below: